Seifalla/C-Boolean-Satisfiability-Problem-Solver/README.md

 This program runs on Linux 4.4.0-34-generic x86_64 (DMB 005)

-Compile: g++ main.cpp
+Compile each program using g++

 All files must be in the same folder

 The test files are numbered 1-10

-Run: ./a.out testfile
+Run: ./a.out testfile number_of_iterations

-To test the hill-climbing algorithm, uncomment line 78

 # Data Structure: